 Step 1 Launch TuneBoto Amazon Music Converter

-Run TuneBoto Amazon Music Converter and log into your Amazon Music Unlimited / Prime Music account.
+Run TuneBoto Amazon Music Converter and choose one working mode as below.
+Then log into your Amazon Music Unlimited / Prime Music account in Amazon Music app or web player.

 Step 2 Change Output Settings

-Tips: TuneBoto supports saving the output audio into Artist, Album, Artist/Album or Album/Artist folder for meeting various user's needs.
+Tips: TuneBoto supports saving the output audio into Playlist, Artist, Album, Artist/Album, Album/Artist, Playlist/Artist, Playlist/Album folder for meeting various user's needs.
+If you want to retain original quality, select "Auto" or "FLAC" as output format.

 Step 3 Add Amazon Music to TuneBoto

-Open an Amazon album, artist or playlist, then click "Add button" icon and select the Amazon songs you want to add to Linux computer.
+For webplayer mode: Open an Amazon album, artist or playlist in the webplayer, then click "Click to add" icon and select the Amazon songs you want to add to Linux computer.
+Then click "Add" to add them to download list.

 Step 4 Start Download Amazon Music Offline

-The next step is clicking the "Convert" button.
-After mins, all your Amazon music will be saved to the output folder you've previously set in step 2.
+If you want to convert more playlists, just select "Add More" to repeat the previous step.
+Then the next step is clicking the "Convert" button.
+After mins, all your Amazon Music will be saved to the output folder you've previously set in step 2.

 Step 5 Transfer Amazon Music to Linux via USB Stick

-Find out the well-converted Amazon songs (with ID3 tags kept) by hitting the "History" button, connect a USB flash drive to computer, and copy and paste the downloaded Amazon songs to it.
+Find out the well-converted Amazon songs (with ID3 tags kept) by hitting the "Converted" section, connect a USB flash drive to computer, and copy and paste the downloaded Amazon songs to it.
 Then insert the USB stick to Linux and directly darg and drop Amazon Music to local drive.

 All done!
 Now you've got Amazon Music on Linux computer successfully.
 It's time to enjoy your Amazon pops on Linux freely!
 TuneBoto offers the free trial version for users to test its features.
 Now, give it a shot!